marcuz-apl/grub2-kernel/README.md

-## How-to Guide
+## Case Studies with Step-by-Step Guide

-Please refer to [Rebuild the Grub2 Bootloader](./Rebuild-the-Grub2-Bootloader.md) for detailed guide.
+Case 1: **Rebuild the Grub2 Bootloader for a VMDK**: Please refer to [Case 1](./Rebuild-the-Grub2-Bootloader.md) for detailed guide.

+Case 2: **Install Ubuntu 25.10 via Partition Cloning**: Please refer to [Case 2](./Install-Ubuntu-25.10-via-Partition-Cloning.md) for full story.